PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.14.3-beta (2021-10-26)
+* Add a background for Spiral Ball upgrade buttons.
+* Add a new ripple effect for Spiral Balls as well.

 ### v1.14.2-beta (2021-10-25)
 * Optimize the Spiral Ball rendering code a bit.
 It was previously allocating and freeing memory so much that it single-handedly forced the JS engine's garbage collector to work twice as hard.
 Oops.
 * Also optimize the physics engine to reduce memory churn there, too.